DNS. LSBInitScripts. Translation(s): none A status page for dependency based boot sequencing is available.

 Databases.
 Webcam Bot !
 Assistance.
 Documentation Before searching for support from someone else, it's usually good to try to find an answer to your problem yourself.

 I updated it and pointed it to the new page at HP.
 Here's a link to a PDF version of a paper on httperf written by David Mosberger and Tai Jin: "httperf -- a tool for measuring Web server performance".
+Also, openload is now OpenWebLoad, and I updated the link to its new home page.
 Debugging Tip: Trace the Process and See What It is Doing with s.
 Strace is a useful diagnostic, instructional, and debugging tool.

 It can save lots of headache.
 System administrators, diagnosticians and trouble-shooters will find it invaluable for solving problems with programs for which the source is not readily available since they do not need to be recompiled in order to trace them.
-This is also useful to submit bug reports to open source developers.
 20 Linux System Monitoring Tools Every SysAdmin Should Know.
 Need to monitor Linux server performance?

 Mes manuels.
 VSFTPD.
 Serveur IRC (hybrid-ircd + hybserv) TeamSpeak.
 Tomcat 6.
 Debian 5.
 NFS.
 Divers.
 Langage ANT(pdf) ParaVM or full-VM or Cloud ?
 Xen.
 Mozilla Firefox.
 Low Power Servers.
 Remote Administration with DSH.
 Discover dsh, a utility to run arbitrary commands on any number of remote machines.

 Previous “Tech Support” columns introduced both Perlbal and Pound, two packages to load balance traffic across multiple machines.
 Dividing load among several servers provides better performance and increased reliability.
 However, more machines translates to more tedium.
 Previously simple actions — such as restarting a service — becomes complex.
 There are multiple solutions to managing a collection of machines.
 Dsh is provided under the terms of the GNU Public License and can be downloaded from the dsh home page at Before you install, download, build, and install libdshconfig, which is also available from the dsh home page.
 To build and install dsh, run the standard commands: Exploitation.